-This sequence will introduce you to the artistic achievements, chiefly literary, of Western as well as some non-Western culture, within the context of the major intellectual and ideological currents of the culture.
-Techniques of prose composition will be taught as you engage these issues in writing.
-Two semesters.
+This sequence will introduce you to the artistic achievements, chiefly literary, within the context of the major intellectual and ideological currents of world cultures.
+The techniques of prose composition and research will be taught, reinforced, and developed as you engage these issues in writing.

-HONR 103 and 104.
-Honors History I and II: The Social, Political, and Historical Context
+Honors Strand History and HONR 103 and 104: The Social, Political, and Historical Context

 HONR 131 and 132.
 Honors Mathematics I and II: The Analytic Context

 This introduction to the social sciences will incorporate an integrative project in the social sciences.
-One semester, generally in the Fall.
+Generally offered only in the Fall.

 HONR 211, 212, 311, 312, 411 and 412.
 Honors Personal and Professional Development I, II, and III

 Taught entirely in tutorial, this sequence directs you in a three-year period of research, writing, and discussion on the subject of your professional goals, encouraging you to envision your leadership in your future profession and guiding you in exploring through research and writing the ideals as well as the facts of that profession.
 Three semesters, one credit hour each (Pass/Fail).
 This entire three-year series must be completed to fulfill the requirements of the Honors Program.